lucianocheng/c-programming/README.md

 c-programming
 =============

-Documents and projects from my work on ESE116 / Intor to C Programming
+Documents and projects from co-lecturing ESE116 / Into to C Programming at the University of Pennsylvania.

+Currently work is ordered by year, which means a lot of duplication.
+Eventually I'm going to clean this up so there's a 'canonical' example of each exercise.